 The cell state (open vs. close) depends on the spatial orientation of the liquid crystal molecules in the cell, and this orientation depends on the mechanical and electrical forces the liquid crystal molecules are exposed to.
 Technically, the cell state is modulated by applying a voltage to the cell.
 When no voltage is applied, the molecules in the cell are exposed to only mechanical forces which pull the molecules into one orientation, corresponding to the cell being in one state, lets say the "closed" state.
 Whereas when a voltage is applied, the according electrical field overruns the mechanical forces and pushes the molecules into a different orientation, corresponding to the cell being in the other state, lets say the "open" state.

 Importantly, the "open" and "closed" states are kind of end states, meaning that the cell can neither be driven beyond "open" by applying more voltage, nor can it be driven beyond "closed" by applying less than no voltage.
 While "less than no voltage" is physically impossible anyway – at least here, where negative voltages will have the same effect as accordingly positive voltages (see the Pixel inversion section) – "more voltage" is actually well possible.
 This gives rise to a potential asymmetry in how fast transitions between any two cell states can be made, depending on the direction of the state changes.
 Usually, the transitions toward the voltage-driven state (so here, toward the "open" state) can be made faster than transitions toward the "no voltage" state, although there are physical limits and technical constraints as of how far this can go, that is, how much faster the voltage-driven transition can be made.
-Whether this possibility of boosting the voltage beyond the cell's saturation level is actually being used by manufactures is questionable (see Accelerated pixel update (overdrive) section for evidence).
+It also depends on how strong the mechanical forces are in comparison to the electrical field which has to overrun these forces.
+Whether the possibility of boosting the voltage beyond the cell's saturation level is actually being used by manufactures is questionable (see Accelerated pixel update (overdrive) section for evidence).

 Whether the "no voltage" condition corresponds to the "open" or the "closed" state is actually a technical choice, and pixel response timing is only one of several criteria to be taken into account.
 Apparently, also the panel type plays an important role in this respect, given that most TN panels are "normally white" (that is, "no voltage" corresponds to "open"), whereas other panel types, like IPS or VA panels, are usually "normally black".